Stability of transition semigroups and applications to parabolic equations: Applications

 \subsection{Reducible systems coupled by matrix potentials}

-Now we briefly discuss what happens when, in the situation of the previous subsection, one drops Hypothesis~\ref{hyp2}(b)(iii) and~(iv).
+Now consider what happens when, in the situation of the previous subsection, Hypotheses~\ref{hyp2}(b)(iii) and~(iv) are dropped.
 A glance at \cite{addona_angiuli_lorenzi2019} shows that everything that was said before Proposition~\ref{p.fixed} in the previous subsection remains true without these two assumptions, except that $\bigcap_{x \in \R^d} \ker \bC(x)$ might no longer be one-dimensional.
-Important for us will be the following observation.
+The following observation will be important.